 Well, for starters, let’s make one thing clear: you’re going to want the best ingredients for the best possible taste.
-Apart from ‘real’ Irish whiskey, the finest quality Coffee is in order.
+Apart from ‘real’ Irish whiskey, the finest quality Coffee Beans is in order.
 For that, choose The Kent and Sussex Tea and Coffee Company.

 So with this in mind, let’s crack on.
 Keep reading to discover the ins and outs, the facts and, of course, recipes for “how to make Irish Coffee”.

 Irish Coffee (known in Ireland as “Caife Gaelach”) is a cocktail that uses hot Coffee, Irish whiskey, sugar and cream.
 This combination of Coffee and alcohol, as well as all the extras, makes for a match made in heaven.